NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 The `geometric.proto` file is similar, but it defines methods and message types to compute areas of squares and circles.

-Once the `.proto` files are defined, we can generate the Rust code for the services with the help of the `tonic-build` crate.<br>
+Once the `.proto` files are defined, we can generate the Rust code for the services with the help of the `tonic-build` crate.<br/>
 To do so, we need to add a `build.rs` file to our servers:

 ```rust title="build.rs"